 Where did the original Waldorf salad come from?

-The Waldorf salad was first served at the Waldorf Hotel, and included three main ingredients: red-skinned apples, celery, and mayonnaise.
+The Waldorf salad was first served at the Waldorf Hotel, created by Edouard Beauchamp (executive chef) and Oscar Tschirky (maitre d’hotel), and included three main ingredients: red-skinned apples, celery, and mayonnaise.

-Over time the ingredients have changed to include more flavors and varieties.
-For instance, the classic American version usually includes chopped walnuts or pecans and has replaced mayonnaise with large bowl.
+Over time, the ingredients have changed to include many more flavors and varieties beyond the original three.
+For instance, the classic American version of Waldorf salad usually includes chopped walnuts or pecans and has replaced mayonnaise with miracle whip.

-As for the version of Waldorf salad shared here, it is sweeter and tangier than the traditional, thanks to the addition of chopped pears, lemon juice, and orange juice.
+As for the version of Waldorf salad shared here, it is sweeter and tangier than the traditional way, thanks to the addition of chopped pears, lemon juice, and orange juice.